 Expenses, Financial Aid, & Scholarships

 The Prague Program offers UW students a unique and specific study abroad experience not available elsewhere at UW.
 A medieval cultural capital located in the heart of Europe, yet for decades locked seemingly far away behind the Iron Curtain, Prague has a magical flair like no other.
-Relatively spared from natural disasters and war, Prague boasts magnificent architecture preserved from its distant past, and is the home to world class theatres (think Mozart), labyrinthine cobble-stoned streets (think Kafka), and tucked-away bars, gardens and cafés where you can contemplate the meaning of it all.
-One of the things that makes Prague special is its contradictions: it's both big as well as cozy, it's rich as well as poor, both "Eastern" and "Western”, quiet and wild, and really old yet unmistakably reconfigured by the communist regime (1948-1989) as well as the capitalist system that replaced it.
+Relatively spared from natural disasters and war, Prague boasts magnificent architecture preserved from its distant past, and is the home to world class theatres (think Mozart), labyrinthine cobble-stoned streets (think Kafka), and tucked-away bars, gardens, and cafés where you can contemplate the meaning of it all.
+One of the things that makes Prague special is its contradictions: it's both big as well as cozy, it's rich as well as poor, both "Eastern" and "Western," quiet and wild, and really old yet unmistakably reconfigured by the communist regime (1948-1989) as well as the capitalist system that replaced it.

-The Prague Program, which is one of the oldest CHID study abroad programs at UW (since 1996), is all about immersing yourself in Prague and the other great Central European cities – Vienna, Krakow, Budapest and Berlin, where we will go on 4-day trips each – in order to develop a complex understanding of the dynamic historical, cultural and political life of Central Europe as a whole.
+The Prague Program, which is one of the oldest study abroad programs at UW (since 1996), is all about immersing yourself in Prague and the other great Central European cities – Vienna, Krakow, Budapest and Berlin, where we will go on 4-5 day trip each – in order to develop a complex understanding of the dynamic historical, cultural, and political life of Central Europe as a whole.
 The program itself is strongly anchored in the philosophy of CHID: it combines academically rigorous seminar-style courses, international field trips aimed at provoking personal reflection and exploration, and cultural events that transform our program into a living community.
 We focus on key issues that resonate well beyond Central Europe: the tragedy of the Holocaust, the nature and impact of communist regimes, the sources and implications of new forms of nationalism and illiberalism, and the innovative ways civil society organizations in Central Europe advocate human rights and social justice issues to remedy the problems of the past and present.

 We also reflect on the very meaning of Central Europe.
 Does Central Europe even exist?
 The question has for over a century occupied European intellectuals like Walter Benjamin or Milan Kundera, and continued to be reframed by the World Wars, a divided Europe during the Cold War, and the contemporary European integration.
 We travel to Vienna, Krakow, Budapest and Berlin to explore the commonality and diversity of Central Europe and to see how, as Christa Wolf expressed it, today is the last day of the past.

 The Prague program is intensive both academically and experientially, often at the same time.
 The classes directly connect, for example, with our talks with journalists at Radio Free Europe in Prague or diplomats at the U.S. mission to the OSCE (Organization for Security and Cooperation in Europe) in Vienna.
 We discuss class readings with activists at the European Roma Rights Center in Budapest as well as with lawyers from the Transparency International in Prague.
-We visit women’s and queer rights activists in Krakow, local artists in Prague, the Roma Parliament in Budapest and "green" squatters in the famous wagon commune Schwarzerkanal in Berlin.
+We visit the United Nations European Headquarters in Vienna, queer rights activists in Krakow, local artists in Prague, the Roma Parliament in Budapest and "green" squatters in the famous wagon commune Schwarzerkanal in Berlin.
 What might seem abstract at one moment becomes crystal clear the next when we walk through Auschwitz, visit a Stasi prison, witness street demonstrations, or explore the remnants of the Berlin wall.

 Thus, to a large degree, the cities, monuments, civic organizations, and other public spaces and institutions we visit constitute the academic content of the program.
-But we do all of this with a heavy dose of fun: we go biking in Vienna, Krakow and Berlin, experience Budapest's Turkish baths and explore the cave system underneath the city, visit Vienna's Habsburg palaces, and see opera and ballet in Prague's beautiful theaters.
+But we do all of this with a heavy dose of fun: we go biking in Vienna, Krakow, and Berlin, experience Budapest's Roman and Ottoman baths, explore Vienna's Habsburg palaces, and see opera and ballet in Prague's beautiful theaters.
 We also encourage students to go on short-term trips to other wonderful places in the Czech Republic during the three-day weekends.
-Through this immersion, we hope that students in the program not only critically explore the intersections of rich and complex Central European history, society, and politics, but also, in the process, become themselves transformed by the places, people and ideas they encounter.
+Through this immersion, we hope that students in the program not only critically explore the intersections of rich and complex Central European history, society, and politics, but also, in the process, become themselves transformed by the places, people, and ideas they encounter. br />

 The program fee covers most expenses connected with the international field trips (travel, housing, museums and other entrance fees, all breakfasts and a few group meals, etc.), student accommodation in the above-described apartments, 3-month public transportation pass in Prague, tickets to selected cultural events (opera, ballet, concerts), all academic related entrance fees (museums, art galleries), and reading packs for all three classes.

 For more information, please visit our program website: www.chidprague.cz

 We believe it's absolutely crucial for the immersion experience on a study abroad program that the students feel like residents of Prague and consider Prague their home.
 It's important that they don't feel like tourists passing through the city or exchange students, living in dorms.
-During the Prague program the students thus live in private residential apartments, which we rent from a housing agency called “Happy House Rentals” (www.happyhouserentals.com).
-Students live by 4-5 in one apartment and always share a bedroom with one roommate (in large apartments sometimes with two).
+During the Prague program the students thus live in rented private residential apartments.
+Students live by 4-6 in one apartment and always share a bedroom with one roommate (in large apartments sometimes with two).
 We make sure all students have the same private and common living space in their respective apartments (the more students in one apartment, the bigger the apartment).
 All apartments are centrally located in the heart of Prague.
-All have fully equipped kitchens, bathrooms with showers or bathtubs, a washing machine, living room with TV/SAT and free internet.
+All have fully equipped kitchens, bathrooms with showers or bathtubs, a washing machine, living room with TV/SAT, and free internet.
 (The location of our classroom is within 20 minutes by walk or a short tram ride from all student apartments.)

 Since Czech is a difficult and marginal language, no prior knowledge of Czech is required or expected.